If you’re looking to deploy a website quickly and easily, GitHub offers a fantastic service called GitHub Pages.

 Custom Domain Example

-Protecting Against Domain Takeovers
+Protecting Against Domain Takeovers Link to heading

-The Risk of Domain Takeovers
+The Risk of Domain Takeovers Link to heading

 Using a CNAME without proper verification exposes you to potential domain takeover attacks.
 Scammers can exploit unverified domains to host malicious content.